 The strategies describe actions that may be taken by park staff to achieve the desired conditions.
 Most of these strategies are already being implemented.
-Those that are not already being implemented are consistent with NPS policy, are not believed to be controversial, and require no additional analysis and documentation under the National Environmental Policy Act of 1969 (NEPA).
+Those that are not already being implemented are consistent with NPS policy, are not believed to be controversial, and require no additional analysis and documentation under the National Environmental Policy Act of 1969 (NEPA) (or analysis and documentation would be completed separately from this GMP/EIS).

 The alternatives in this GMP include additional desired conditions and strategies besides the ongoing ones described below.
-The parkwide desired conditions and strategies in this section, combined with others that are specific to the alternative selected for implementation (see chapter 2) will form the complete GMP for the Great Sand Dunes.
+The parkwide desired conditions and strategies in this section, combined with others that are specific to the alternative selected for implementation (see chapter two), will form the complete GMP for the Great Sand Dunes.